Serving all people by providing personalized health and wellness through exemplary care, education and research.

 These are some of the many ways to get a second opinion.

 Ask a primary care provider.
 He or she may be able to suggest a specialist.
 This may be a gynecologic oncologist, medical oncologist, or radiation oncologist.
 Sometimes these healthcare providers work together at cancer centers or hospitals.
 Never be afraid to ask for a second opinion.

 Call the National Cancer Institute's Cancer Information Service.
 The number is 800-4-CANCER (800-422-6237).
 They have information about treatment facilities.
 These include cancer centers and other programs supported by the National Cancer Institute.

 Seek other options.
 Check with a local medical society, a nearby hospital or medical school, or support group to get names of healthcare providers who can give you a second opinion.
 Or ask other people who've had cancer for their recommendations.

 Treatment for cervical cancer often involves surgery, especially for cancers that have not spread far.
 Surgery is used to remove as much cancer as possible.
 It is called a local treatment.
-Local treatments fight cancer cells in 1 area.
+Local treatments fight cancer cells in one area.
 Another type of local treatment used for cervical cancer is high-energy X-rays known as radiation therapy.
-Chemotherapy is the use of drugs to kill cancer.
-It is called systemic treatment.
-It travels throughout the body and can target cancerous cells that have spread far from the primary tumor.
-It may be combined with radiation, either before or after surgery.
-Chemotherapy is rarely used alone for this type of cancer.

 Researchers are working on many fronts to better prevent, diagnose, and treat cervical cancer.
-For example, they are working on vaccines to help prevent and treat cervical cancer.
-Surgical methods are being developed that will cure localized cancers while preserving as much tissue as possible.
+For example, they are working on vaccines to help better prevent and treat cervical cancer.
+Surgical methods are being developed that will cure localized cancers while saving as much tissue as possible.